yirancaohk/yirancaohk.github.io/_pages/about.md

   <img src="https://fpcordeiro.github.io/images/profile_aboutme.jpg" />
 </div> -->

 My name is Yiran Cao, Carol.
 I obtained my Ph.D. degree in Economics in 2022 from Lingnan University, Hong Kong.
-I am currently a research fellow at Lingnan University.
+I am currently an Assistant Professor at Jinan University, Guangzhou.
 My research focuses on the fields of Industrial Organization and Competition Policy.

-You can reach me at [yirancao@ln.hk](mailto:yirancao@ln.hk).
+You can reach me at [yirancao430@gmail.com](mailto:yirancao430@gmail.com).